 Regular exercise is one of the best things you can do for your physical and mental health.
-Just a few hours of moderate activity every week can help your body feel healthier, boost brain health and can even help make you feel happier and more confident!
+Just a few hours of moderate activity every week can help your body feel healthier, boost brain health and make you feel happier and more confident!

 But it’s not always easy finding the time — or the right place — to work out.
 That’s where the home gym comes in!

-Having a home gym steps from your couch makes it so much easier to work out!
-It’s a convenient, time-efficient and easy way to stay active and feel healthy.
+Creating a home gym just steps from your couch makes it so much easier to work out!
+It’s a convenient, time-efficient, and easy way to stay active and feel healthy.
 Best of all, a home gym can be built or designed in any size space!

-What Do You Need for a Small Home Gym?
+What Gym Equipment Do I Need for a Home Gym?

 When selecting the best equipment for working out in small spaces, your best bet is to stick to basic fitness gear that can fit into any small home gym.
 Here’s a list of ideas to get you started: